 Browning is known as the "Maillard reaction" after the scientist who described it.
 Heat that reaches a threshold of around 310°F triggers chemical and physical changes, called "denaturing," in the proteins present in the food.
 The simple sugars in foods also break down when heated.
-The denatured proteins and sugars form unique compounds with properties different from those of the uncooked meat: a darker color, richer flavor and compelling aroma.
+As a result of the Maillard reaction, the denatured proteins and sugars form unique compounds with properties different from those of the uncooked meat: a darker color, richer flavor and compelling aroma.
 This reaction must occur on both sides of the food with the broiling technique, so the food must be turned over during cooking.
 The Maillard reaction happens during all dry cooking techniques, but not with wet cooking.